BlueByteSystemsInc/PDMShell/src/DELETE.md

 ---
 description: Deletes one file, one folder, or multiple files found by search.
-title: DELETE Command | PDMShell | SOLIDWORKS PDM
+title: delete Command | PDMShell | SOLIDWORKS PDM
 ---
-# DELETE Command
+# delete
 ## Description
 The `delete` command deletes one file, one folder, or multiple files found by search.
 It supports target selection by file path, directory path, search query, or ID.